 Consent forms will be provided to you by your CM.
 The forms must be completed and returned to RSC before treatment begins.

 RSC and the monitoring office are separate business entities.
-Each provides services and each will set and maintain their own service fee schedules unless you are enrolled in our ATTAIN Refund Program.
+Each provides services and each will set and maintain their own service fee schedules.
 Billing and collection policies are also separate.
 An RSC Financial Counselor will provide you with an estimate of IVF cycle costs after checking your insurance benefits (if any) and a treatment plan from your physician.
 You will receive periodic statements of account activities.

 The monitoring office will provide you with similar information.